exploratory-io/book/viz/reference-line.md

 * Group By
   * All - Against the all data.
   * X Axis - For each X Axis.
+  * Color By - For each Color By.
   * Repeat By - For each Repeat By.
   * X Axis + Repeat By - For each X Axis and Repeat By.
+  * Color By + Repeat By - For each Color By and Repeat By.
 * Label - Label text that will show up in Popup and Legend.
 * Range Type - You can show the value distribution range.
 Only available for 'Mean' and 'Median' Reference Line types.
   * (None)
   * Standard Error
+  * 90% Conf.
+Interval
   * 95% Conf.
 Interval
   * 99% Conf.
 Interval
   * 1 Standard Deviation